 (in Salvador Bernal, His Grace Escriva de Balaguer, Portrait of the founder of the Opus Dei)

-I adore the Father, the Son, the Holy Spirit, unique God.
-I do not understand this wonder that is the Trinity ; but You have put in my soul thirsts, hungers to believe.
+I adore the Father, the Son, the Holy Spirit, one God.
+I do not understand the wonderful nature of the Trinity ; but You made my soul thirsty, hungry to believe.
 I believe !
-I want to believe as much as the most believer.
+I want to believe as much as the most fervent believer.
 I hope !
-I want to hope as much as the man who hopes the most !
+I want to hope as much as the most hopeful man !

 I love !
-I want to love as much as the one who loves the most.
-You are the One who is : the Supreme Kindness.
-I am who I am : the last dirty napkin of this rotten world.
-And nevertheless You look at me, You look for me.. and You love me.
-Let my children, Oh Lord, look at You, and look for You, and love You.
-Oh Lord, let me look for You, look for You and love You !
+I want to love as much as the most loving follower.
+You are the One who is : the Supreme Good.
+I am who I am : the last rag napkin of this rotten world.
+Yet You look at me, You look for me... and You love me.

 Take a moment to treasure up all these things and ponder them in your heart (cf Luke 2,19)